fatbobman/ObservableDefaults/Sources/ObservableDefaults/ObservableDefaults.docc/ObservableDefaults.md

 # ``ObservableDefaults``

-A Swift library that seamlessly integrates UserDefaults with SwiftUI's Observation framework.
+A comprehensive Swift library that seamlessly integrates both UserDefaults and iCloud Key-Value Store with SwiftUI's Observation framework.

 ## Overview

-ObservableDefaults simplifies UserDefaults management in SwiftUI applications by providing a macro-based solution that automatically synchronizes properties with UserDefaults while integrating with the Observation framework for precise view updates.
+`ObservableDefaults` is a comprehensive Swift library that seamlessly integrates both **`UserDefaults`** and **`NSUbiquitousKeyValueStore`** (iCloud Key-Value Storage) with SwiftUI's Observation framework.
+It provides two powerful macros - `@ObservableDefaults` for local UserDefaults management and `@ObservableCloud` for cloud-synchronized data storage - that simplify data persistence by automatically associating declared properties with their respective storage systems.

+This enables precise and efficient responsiveness to data changes, whether they originate from within the app, externally, or across multiple devices.

 ### Key Features

+- **Dual Storage Support**: Seamless integration with both `UserDefaults` and `NSUbiquitousKeyValueStore` (iCloud)
-- **Seamless Integration**: Works directly with SwiftUI's Observation framework introduced in iOS 17
+- **SwiftUI Observation**: Full integration with the SwiftUI Observation framework
-- **Automatic Synchronization**: Properties are automatically backed by UserDefaults storage
+- **Automatic Synchronization**: Properties automatically sync with their respective storage systems
-- **Precise Updates**: Only affected views update when specific properties change
-- **External Change Handling**: Responds to UserDefaults modifications from outside your app
+- **Cross-Device Sync**: Cloud-backed properties automatically synchronize across user's devices
+- **Precise Notifications**: Property-level change notifications, reducing unnecessary view updates
+- **Development Mode**: Testing support without CloudKit container requirements
+- **Customizable Behavior**: Fine-grained control through additional macros and parameters
-- **Flexible Configuration**: Support for custom keys, prefixes, and UserDefaults suites
+- **Custom Keys and Prefixes**: Support for property-specific storage keys and global prefixes
-- **Type Safety**: Compile-time validation for supported property types

-## Basic Usage
+- **Codable Support**: Complex data persistence for both local and cloud storage

+## UserDefaults Integration with @ObservableDefaults

 The simplest way to use ObservableDefaults is to mark your class with the `@ObservableDefaults` macro: